nadamadkour/EVARA/README.md

 Pre-VARA
 It is the responsibility of the user to conduct in-depth research on the value violation and the system being evaluated.

-For more information, please read the full user guide.
+For more information, please read the full [EVARA user guide](https://github.com/nadamadkour/EVARA/blob/main/User%20Guide/User%20Guide.md).